GitGrit/master-git-tools/docs/directory/README.md

 # Organization: Create a Folder For Lab Work

-This section will help guide you through the steps listed below.
-{% include "./navigation.html" %}

 ## Create a folder {#create-dir}
 Create a folder in your home directory called "MasterGitInADay".
 We’ll create folders here for our repositories used throughout the labs.
 {% hint style='tip' %}